WORKSHOP 1: WHAT ARE EMOTIONS?

 GOAL: Teacher identifies classroom baseline knowledge about emotions and emotional vocabulary.

-- Play Video #1 - You Know a Lot of Feelings Already Path: Top Tabs > Video > You Know a Lot of Feelings Already
+- Play Video #1 - You Know a Lot of Feelings Already Path: Top Tabs > Lesson List > Unit 1, Lesson1, Video: You Know A Lot Of Feelings Already

 - Replay video, cueing students to listen for any emotions that are mentioned.

 "Let’s list emotion words that we know."

 Chart students’ responses.
 Expand the students’ use of vocabulary.
 For example, if a student says, "Mad," elicit more complex synonyms.
 (Frustrated, Annoyed, Furious, etc.) Write these additional words underneath Mad.
 (Chart other emotion words and their synonyms in similar groupings.)

 GOAL: Students notice that their emotions, like the weather, change often.

 "I can see from the chart that you already know a lot about emotions and have many words to describe how you feel.
 We all have feelings, all the time, and they change all the time, just like the weather.
 Feelings are how we respond to what is happening to us."

 "Let’s watch Video #2 - Feelings are Like the Weather."
 Path: Top Tabs > Video > #2 Feelings are Like the Weather